DrewCoding/179-Final-Project/AggieProjectDocument.md

 ![map](aggiemon/Assets/tiles/aggiemonmap_incomplete_latest.png)

-- For the character, I desined the walking animation for frnt facing walking, side, adn back.
+- For the character, I designed the walking animation for front facing walking, side, and back.
 There is also an idle animation for each of these poses.
 On top of creating the animations for the character, I assembled them into sprite sheets.

 ![idle_sprite](aggiemon/Assets/sprites/idle_spritesheet.png)